ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-card-collection/readme.md

 ## Usage Guidance

-The `ontario-card-collection` component should be used in conjunction with the card component.
+The `ontario-card-collection` component should be used in conjunction with the `ontario-card` component.
 Please reference the [`ontario-card`](../ontario-card/) readme for further details.

 ## Configuration